Tom Haddon: North Shore Albions

 In 1925 Haddon resumed playing rugby league in Auckland, this time however he was to represent the North Shore Albions who at this time were in fact named Devonport United after amalgamating with the Sunnyside League Football Club at the start of the 1920 season.
 The first mention of him in a Devonport uniform is in a match against his old City Rovers team at Carlaw Park where he scored a try.
 The day was significant for other reasons as the teams stood in silence before the kick off out of respect for Bill Stormont (Kiwi #140) who had died two days earlier.
 In a July match Haddon scored a try in front of 9,000 spectators at Carlaw Park against Marist Old Boys.
 Devonport won but not before Haddon was sent off along with Marist's New Zealand international Jim O'Brien after a “rough-up” between the two.
 Devonport won the match 19–11.

 After a July match between Ponsonby and Devonport it was said of Haddon “it is surprising how youth sticks to some footballers.
-On Saturday the veteran … was easily Devonport’s best forward.
+On Saturday the veteran said it was easily Devonport’s best forward.
 He showed a lot of pace and some of the form displayed several years ago when playing for City”.
 Then against Athletic “Haddon, following up fast secured, and beating several Athletic players, scored behind the posts with three men hanging on to him”.
 He scored a second try later in the match after a “passing rush” in which all the Devonport players took part.
 Haddon's final ever senior league match was in a Roope Rooster semi final loss to his old City Rovers team.

 In 1926, 27, 28, and again in 1934 Haddon played in several veteran player exhibition matches.
 On October 30, 1926 Haddon made an appearance in an end of season game played between well known league veterans at Carlaw Park.
 Haddon was representing early New Zealand rugby league legends Albert Asher’s team against William Wynyard’s team.
 The match finished 10-10 and featured the likes of Joe Bennett, Bill Davidson, and Thomas McClymont.
 In September, 1927 he was chosen in a Devonport United veteran team.
 Then again in October he played for Albert Asher’s team against “Shaver” Hargreaves team.
 The match featured Ernie Asher, Jim Rukutai, Thomas McClymont, Dougie McGregor, Billy Wynyard, Bill Davidson, George Davidson, and Bert Laing.
 He played in another match in 1928 between City and Ponsonby and then again in 1934 once again for Albert Asher’s team.